 Whatever you call it, this little basket is my favorite thing to cook noodles.
 It cooks portion by portion and it helps to prevent overcooking the noodle too.
 I also use this very same tool to blanch the minced and sliced pork.
 Everything is contained in the basket and doesn’t make a “mess” in the broth.

-- 4 -5 bundles of fresh thin/thick egg noodles
+- 4 bundles egg noodles - (mee pok or mee kia)

 - 6 cups store-bought chicken stock